Joriwa/Junior-Computer-II/README.md

 The Floppy-/Graphics-Controller, which is still under development, also offers you a PS/2 keyboard connection, a joystick port, a composite and RGB monitor output, and a floppy disk drive interface.

-An retro style ASCII keyboard, specially developed for the Junior Computer, is also available.
+A retro style ASCII keyboard, specially developed for the Junior Computer, is also available.

 There is a fork from [Emile](https://github.com/Emile666/JC2) which offers some very interesting extra features.